zhengli97/CTKD/README.md

 ## Running

-1. Download the pretrained teacher models and put them to `./save/models`.
+1. Download the pre-trained teacher models and put them to `./save/models`.

 |  Dataset | Download |
 |:---------------:|:-----------------:|